aristanetworks/ansible-collection-eos-l3ls-evpn/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/port-channel-interfaces.md

           # In tap mode, the interface operates as a tap port.
           # Tap ports receive traffic for replication on one or more tool ports.
+          # This setting applies only to parent interfaces.
           tap:

             # VLAN ID or range(s) of VLAN IDs within range 1-4094.